 There is also a subset of skills that employers consider when reviewing resumes and interviewing prospective employees.
 Here are a few to consider:

 In the past 12 months, we have received more employer feedback on this skill than on any other.
 Employers are telling us that—to their dismay—new employees and interns are waiting to be told what to do.
 Demonstrate ways you have taken the initiative and achieved positive results.
 Did you address a problem that was causing a loss in productivity?
 Many of you have brought your technology expertise to the workplace to streamline a variety of projects.
 This is an ‘energy and enthusiasm’ skill.
 What have you done to go beyond the job description?

-This was the number one requirement for a several years.
-However, employers found that they could not run a successful business if everyone was in charge.
-As organizations collapsed their bureaucratic structures there were fewer opportunities for advancement.
-Teamwork became more important to the actual practice of an organization, though leadership is still important.
-If you have been a student leader, founded an organization or led a project team, you have demonstrated this skill.
+This was the number one requirement for several years.
+However, employers found that they could not run a successful business if everyone is in charge.
+As organizations collapsed their bureaucratic structures, there were fewer opportunities for advancement.
+Teamwork became more critical to the actual practice of an organization, though leadership is still essential.
+If you have been a student leader, founded an organization, or led a project team, you have demonstrated this skill.
 The result of your leadership is what counts.
 What did your group/team accomplish during your tenure as the leader?
 How inclusive are you to all members of a diverse team?

 The world of work is in constant flux.
 Employers are looking for people who thrive on change and are not paralyzed by it.
-Very often students will describe this as being ‘open minded.’
+Students will often describe this as being ‘open-minded.’
 In fact, it means you are willing to change course and adapt to new rules quickly.
 How does your experience demonstrate your ability to adapt to change?

 In any organization, there is a need for fresh perspectives on existing problems.
 How original is your approach to a challenge?
 Do you color outside the lines?
 Do you think outside the box?
 Can you give a specific example of innovation?